NikolaosSamperis/NikolaosSamperis/README.md

 > **Note:** This repository is currently private due to inclusion of data from an unpublished study and will be made public following its publication (expected in 6–12 months).

 ### 🧪 [RNA-seq Analysis Pipeline](https://github.com/NikolaosSamperis/Reconstruction-of-RNA-seq-analysis)
-*Replicated and extended a published yeast transcriptomics study*
+*Reconstructed and benchmarked RNA-seq analysis to assess reproducibility and methodological transparency*
+- Preprocessed RNA-seq data from SRA, including quality assessment with `FastQC`, alignment using `STAR`, and read quantification with `featureCounts`.
-- DESeq2 workflow with GO/KEGG enrichment using Bioconductor packages.
+- Performed differential expression and GO/KEGG enrichment analysis in R using Bioconductor packages (e.g. DESeq2, clusterProfiler).
-- PCA, heatmaps, volcano plots, and batch effect assessment in R.
+- Generated visualisations in R, including PCA for batch effect assessment, as well as heatmaps and volcano plots for differential expression.

 ### 🧠 [CNN–Retinal Disease Classifier](https://github.com/NikolaosSamperis/CNN-RetinalDisease-Pipeline)
 *Deep learning-based image classification for glaucoma and cataract detection*